Terminating the employment

 Dismissal, redundancy, retirement and resignation

 Sometimes the employment relationship you have with your personal assistant (PA) will come to an end.
-This page of the site looks at the most common reasons why this might happen and the associated considerations of notice periods and references.
+This page looks at the most common reasons why this might happen and the associated considerations of notice periods and references.

 Both the employee and employer are normally entitled to a minimum period of notice on termination of employment.
 This will be the amount stated in the contract or the statutory minimum notice period, whichever is longer.